 Assembling the cobbler

-- Pie crust cut-outs: I like these large flowers, but ANY form can be used.
-But take into account that very intricate patterns might not hold their shape well after they are baked.
-My favorite ones are simple flowers, stars, hearts, and circles.
+- What shapes can you use?
+Almost any form can be used.
+Just consider that very intricate patterns might not hold their shape well after they are baked.
+My favorite ones are simple simple flowers, stars, hearts, and geometric figures.

-- The topping: I slightly overlap the shapes but leave space here and there so that the juices can bubble up and thicken while baking.
+- Pattern: I slightly overlap the shapes but leave space here and there so that the juices can bubble up and thicken while baking.

 Serving the cobbler